What is anxiety?

 The first component, cognitive therapy, is one of the most widely used and well supported treatments for anxiety.
 It is based on the thinking that a person’s thoughts in response to a situation or event cause the difficult feelings and behaviours they are experiencing.
 Often it is not an event that causes distress but the person’s own interpretation of that event.
 The aim of cognitive therapy is to help people to identify and overcome unhelpful beliefs and thought patterns, that are often automatic, irrational and negative, and help them replace those thoughts with more positive and helpful ways of thinking.

-Other treatments used to address anxiety include the use of medication and making simple lifestyle changes such as reducing caffeine, increasing exercise and other dietary changes.
+Other treatments used to address anxiety include the use of medication and making simple lifestyle changes such as reducing caffeine, increasing exercise and changing their sleep hygiene.

 Generalised Anxiety Disorder